chuckrector/mappo/README.md

 # TODO

-- move source into src/ and images into image/ or something -- organization!
 - kildorf | aen: if you could output a json file describing the animation data (etc.) that'd be pretty sweet
 - more VERGE1-related formats
   - ITEMICON.DAT